 These same studies show glucosamine as an effective treatment option for arthritis.
 Glucosamine is an amino acid that is essential for the synthesis of glycosylated proteins and lipids.
 Without getting too technical, there are proteins and lipids within cartilage that thrives on glucosamine especially in the intervertebral disc and synovial fluid.

 Turmeric is an anti-inflammatory herb that has been used for many years to ease joint stiffness, pain, swelling, and discomfort along with supporting overall health in many ways.
 While not fully backed by medical researchers, the alternative world stands behind the herb as a viable treatment option.

 MSM aids in the assembly of tissue and shown to reduce symptoms of joint pain as well as reducing inflammation.
 Many fitness supplements include MSM as it speeds up recovery and keeps joints health.

 Inside the body, MSM controls the immune response between oxidative stress and inflammation.

-Cisus is a plant from south east Asia widely used for alternative medical treatments.
-Some studies claim cissus reduces joint pain and enhance recovery following exercise.
+Cissus is a plant from southeast Asia widely used for alternative medical treatments.
+Some studies claim Cissus reduces joint pain and enhance recovery following exercise.
 Cissus quadrangularis is part of the grape family and also called veldt grape, adamant creeper, or devil’s backbone.

 Cissus quadrangularis L. reportedly contain 3-ketosteroids and have bone rebuilding benefits.